Dylan McIlrath: Professional

 McIlrath had a poor training camp in 2016 and spent the early part of the 2016–17 season as a reserve defenceman, only making one appearance with the team before he was placed on waivers on October 27.
-He was reassigned to play four games in the AHL with the Wolf Pack before he was traded by the Rangers to the Florida Panthers in exchange for D Steven Kampfer and a conditional 7th round pick on November 8, 2016.
-After five games with the Panthers, and stints in the AHL with affiliate, the Springfield Thunderbirds, Mcllrath was traded for the second time within the season by the Panthers to the Detroit Red Wings along with a conditional third-round pick in the 2017 NHL Entry Draft in exchange for Thomas Vanek on March 1, 2017.
+He was reassigned to play four games in the AHL with the Hartford Wolf Pack before he was traded by the Rangers to the Florida Panthers in exchange for Steven Kampfer and a conditional seventh-round pick on November 8, 2016.
+After five games with the Panthers, and stints in the AHL with affiliate, the Springfield Thunderbirds, Mcllrath was traded for the second time within the season by the Panthers to the Detroit Red Wings along with a conditional third-round pick in the 2017 NHL entry draft in exchange for Thomas Vanek on March 1, 2017.
 He was assigned to the Red Wings' AHL affiliate, the Grand Rapids Griffins.
-McIlrath recorded four assists in 21 games for the Griffins during the regular season.
+McIlrath recorded four assists in 21 games with the Griffins during the regular season.
 During the 2017 Calder Cup playoffs, he recorded five assists, and a team-best plus-10 rating in 19 playoff games, and helped lead the Griffins to the Calder Cup.

 On June 29, 2017, the Red Wings signed McIlrath to a two-year contract extension.
 On March 24, 2019, the Red Wings recalled McIlrath from the Griffins.
 Prior to being recalled, he recorded one goal and eights assists in 49 games, and ranked first on the team in penalty minutes (94) and third in plus-minus (12).
 During the 2018–19 season, McIlrath appeared in seven games for the Red Wings.
 Following the completion of the Red Wings' season, he was reassigned to the Griffins.
-On May 9, 2019, the Red Wings signed McIlrath to a two-year contract extension.
-On January 12, 2021, the Red Wings assigned McIlrath to the Grand Rapids Griffins.
+On May 9, the Red Wings signed McIlrath to a two-year contract extension.
+On January 12, 2021, the Red Wings assigned McIlrath to the Griffins.

 On July 28, 2021, McIlrath signed as a free agent to a two-year, two-way contract with the Washington Capitals.

+On July 2, 2023, McIlrath signed a two-year, two-way contract extension with the Capitals.

+On March 27, 2025, McIlrath signed a two-year, one-way contract extension with the Capitals worth $1.6 million.

 Personal life

-McIlrath is a Scottish-Canadian As a junior, Mcllrath was influenced to model his play after Shea Weber of the Montreal Canadiens.
+McIlrath is Scottish Canadian.
+As a junior, Mcllrath was influenced to model his play after Shea Weber of the Nashville Predators.